gammasoft71/Examples_wxWidgets/README.md

 [Button](src/CommonControls/Button) Shows how to create a wxWidgets Button and Event Click with wxButton.

-[CheckBox](src/CommonControls/CheckBox) Shows how to create a wxWidgets CheckBox with wxCheckButton.
+[CheckBox](src/CommonControls/CheckBox) Shows how to create a wxWidgets CheckBox with wxCheckBox.

 [CheckedListBox](src/CommonControls/CheckedListBox) Shows how to create a wxWidgets CheckListBox with wxCheckListButton.

+[ComboBox](src/CommonControls/ComboBox) Shows how to create a wxWidgets ComboBox with wxComboBox.

+[Control](src/CommonControls/Control) Shows how to create a wxWidgets Control with wwxControl.

 [Label](src/CommonControls/Label) Shows how to create a wxWidgets Label with wxStaticText.